tkherman/Scheduling-Simulator/README.md

 >
 >   - What sort of **accounting** with you need to keep track of for each
 >     **Process**?
+>       - we need to keep track of the pid, command, state, user, threshold, cpu
+>         usage, arrival time and start time
+>       - to do the above, we will create a struct for each process that holds
+>         all the information listed
 >
 >   - How will you compute the turnaround and response times for each
 >     **Process**?
+>       - we have to keep track of the time that all jobs arrive, start and
+>         finish
+>       - for each process, we will compute the turnaround time when the job
+>         finishes and the response time when the job starts
 >
 >   - What information do you need to store in the **Scheduler**?
 How will it
 >     maintain a running and waiting queue?
 >
 >   - How will you compute the average turnaround and response times for the
 >     whole process queue?
+>       - have two variables that keeps track of the average turaround and
+>         repsonse times that we constantly update when a job starts or finishes

 Response.